10+ Midwest Museums for Families

 500 S 20th St, Omaha, Nebraska

 We have been to the Omaha Children’s Museum tons of times since it is so close to home.
-They have great shows, and hands-on exhibits, and are regularly changing their exhibits too.
-Bonus there is a fun train and carousel on the upper level to ride on while you are visiting.
+They have great shows and hands-on exhibits, and they regularly change their exhibits, too.
+Bonus: There is a fun train and carousel on the upper level to ride on while you are visiting.
 Make sure you plan a trip during one of their many special events.

 Pella Historical Society and Museums